-- A. In the event that human remains are identified prior to, during, or after project construction, GDOT will develop a treatment plan in consultation with the Lead Federal Agency, the SHPO, the Office of the State Archaeologist, and other consulting parties, as applicable (see Section 7.1 of the Cultural Resources Manual for process). - B. If it is determined that the human remains, including funerary objects, are associated with an American Indian or Native American occupation (as defined in 25 U.S.C.
-32 § 3001(9)), the Lead Federal Agency and GDOT, at the discretion of the Lead Federal Agency, will consult with the Tribes prior to the development or execution of a treatment plan in accordance with the provisions of the Native American Graves Protection and Repatriation Act (NAGPRA) (25 U.S.C. §3001-3013, 18 U.S.C. § 1170). - C. All work involving the presence of human remains and abandoned cemeteries will comply with applicable State and Federal laws (36 CFR 800.13; 43 CFR Part 10, Subpart B; Official Code of Georgia Annotated (OCGA) § 36-72; OCGA § 31-21-6). - D. Discoveries of unmarked graves, burials, human remains, or items of cultural patrimony on Federal lands shall be subject to NAGPRA (25 U.S.C. §3001-3013, 18 U.S.C. § 1170) and the Archaeological Resources Protection Act of 1979 (ARPA)(16 U.S.C. §470aa 470mm).
+- A. In the event that human remains are identified prior to, during, or after project construction, GDOT will develop a treatment plan in consultation with the Lead Federal Agency, the SHPO, the Office of the State Archaeologist (through the SHPO), and other consulting parties, as applicable (see the Cultural Resources Manual for process). - B. If it is determined that the human remains, including funerary objects, are associated with an American Indian or Native American occupation (as defined in 25 U.S.C.
+32 § 3001(9)), the Lead Federal Agency and GDOT, at the discretion of the Lead Federal Agency, will consult with the Tribes prior to the development or execution of a treatment plan in accordance with the provisions of the Native American Graves Protection and Repatriation Act (NAGPRA) (25 U.S.C. §3001-3013, 18 U.S.C. § 1170). - C. All work involving the presence of human remains and abandoned cemeteries will comply with applicable State and Federal laws (36 CFR 800.13; 43 CFR Part 10, Subpart B; Official Code of Georgia Annotated (OCGA) § 36-72; OCGA § 31-21-6). - D. Discoveries of unmarked graves, burials, human remains, or items of cultural patrimony on Federal lands shall be subject to NAGPRA (25 U.S.C. § 3001-3013, 18 U.S.C. § 1170) and the Archaeological Resources Protection Act of 1979 (ARPA) (16 U.S.C. § 470aa 470mm).

-XII.
+XI.
 MONITORING AND REPORTING

-- A. GDOT Cultural Resources Staff, in coordination with the Federal Agencies, will arrange for an annual meeting with SHPO, the ACHP, and the Tribes to evaluate the Agreement, suggest revisions to its provisions, and to evaluate the quality of the resource identification and protection activities carried out under the Agreement in the preceding calendar year.
-This evaluation meeting will take place annually by April 30th of each calendar year.
-The ACHP's participation in these meetings is optional, at the discretion of the ACHP. - B. If a party of the Agreement concludes that performance under the Agreement is less than satisfactory, the parties shall consult at any time to improve performance and reconvene within six (6) months to evaluate improvements. - C. One month prior to the scheduled annual meeting, GDOT Cultural Resources Staff shall submit to SHPO, the ACHP, the Tribes, and the Lead Federal Agencies an Annual Report of projects reviewed by GDOT Cultural Resources Staff in accordance with Stipulation VII over the last calendar year from the effective date of the Agreement.
-The Annual Report shall include a list of projects determined to have minimal potential to cause effect and report on the progress of implementing the commitments to resolve adverse effects stipulated in MOAs or project-level PAs pursuant to Stipulations VII.B and VII.F, respectively.
-Based upon a review of the projects, GDOT Cultural Resources Staff will make recommendations in the report for improving the implementation of the Agreement.
+- A. The Federal Agencies and GDOT Cultural Resources Staff will arrange for an annual meeting with SHPO, the ACHP, and the Tribes to evaluate the Agreement, suggest revisions to its provisions, and to evaluate the quality of the resource identification and protection activities carried out under the Agreement.
+This evaluation meeting will take place annually within two (2) months of the anniversary of the effective date of the Agreement.
+The ACHP's participation in these meetings is optional, at the discretion of the ACHP. - B. If a party of the Agreement concludes that performance under the Agreement is less than satisfactory, the parties shall consult at any time to improve performance and reconvene within six (6) months to evaluate improvements. - C. One month prior to the scheduled annual meeting, GDOT Cultural Resources Staff shall submit to SHPO, the ACHP, the Tribes, and the Lead Agencies an Annual Report of projects reviewed by GDOT Cultural Resources Staff in accordance with Stipulation VII over the last calendar year from the effective date of the Agreement.
+Based upon a review of this list of projects, GDOT Cultural Resources Staff will make recommendations in the report for improving the implementation of the Agreement.
 The report will serve as the basis of the annual review meeting.
-GDOT Cultural Resources Staff will also update consulting party lists in the Cultural Resources Manual to reflect any updates made during the preceding year. - D. If, upon review of the list and recommendations, the parties of the Agreement agree via email that an in-person meeting is not necessary, the parties of the Agreement may defer to a conference call or agree that a meeting is not required for a particular year.
+GDOT Cultural Resources Staff will also update consulting party lists in the Cultural Resources Manual to reflect any updates made during the preceding year. - D. If, upon review of the list and recommendations, the parties of the Agreement agree via email that an in-person meeting is not necessary, the parties of the Agreement may defer to a conference call or agree a meeting is not required for a particular year.

-XIII.
+XII.
 DISPUTE RESOLUTION